 Naja Marie Aidt

-Originally from Greenland, Naja Marie Aidt is a Danish poet and author with nearly 20 works in various genres to her name.
+Originally from Greenland, Naja Marie Aidt is a Danish poet and author with nearly 30 works - mostly poetry - in various genres to her name.
 She is also a playwright and screenwriter and has published children's books and translated fiction and poetry from Swedish and Norwegian.
 She has received numerous honors, including the Danish Critics Choice Award, The Danish Art Foundation's Award for Lifelong Service, and the Nordic nations' most prestigious literary prize, the Nordic Council's Literature Prize, in 2008 for Baboon.
-Her work has been translated into eleven languages.
+Her work has been translated into ten languages.
 Her work has also been anthologized in the Best European Fiction series and has appeared in leading American and International journals and magazines.
 Baboon was published in the States by Two Lines Press in 2014.
 Denise Newman won the PEN Translation Prize for her translation of Baboon in 2015.
 Naja Marie Aidt's first novel Rock, Paper, Scissors was published in August 2015 by Open Letter Books.
 She lives in Brooklyn.

 Pietro Bartolo was born in Lampedusa sixty years ago to a family of fishermen and grew up working on his father's boat.
 He returned to Lampedusa after getting his medical degree, and has been running the clinic since 1991.